redox-os/website/content/news/this-month-260831.md

 - (libc) Wildan Mubarok fixed a time/timer test
 - (libc) auronandace implemented `tcgetsid` function
 - (libc) auronandace replaced `SYS_DUP_INTO`, `SYS_READ`, and `SYS_WRITE` system calls with `SYS_CALL` system call to reduce system calls
+- (libc) auronandace reduced more `as` casting usage to prevent problems in code refactorings
 - (libc) auronandace did some code cleanup
 - (libc) auronandace, Wildan Mubarok, and Ibuki Omatsu fixed all Clippy tests and enabled on CI
 - (libc) Ben McCann implemented POSIX base in `tzset` and POSIX handling in `mktime` functions